samiruggs/Employee-Attrition-Analysis/README.md

 |                     | Doctorate                     | 10.42% (Lowest) |

 In short, attrition is most concentrated in the **24–45 age group**, **sales roles**, and among employees with **lower education levels**.
-Another noable finding is that the percentage of people stating the key satisfaction drivers **needs improvement** are quite high.
+Another notable finding is that the percentage of people stating that the key satisfaction drivers **needs improvement** are quite high.
 These findings highlight where the company may need to focus retention efforts first.

 ### Data Analysis
 <img width="1584" height="396" alt="Blue Dark Blue Gradients Corporate LinkedIn Banner (2)" src="https://github.com/user-attachments/assets/8da77151-004a-4f73-8868-37993a11c4f7" />